 Last year, there was a massive barge collision on the Mississippi River that killed three crew members just west of New Orleans.
-The families of those men called Arnold & Itkin LLP for help holding the at-fault parties accountable.
+The families of those men called Arnold & Itkin for help holding the at-fault parties accountable.
 Today, the National Transportation Safety Board (NTSB) released a report that puts the blame for the incident on two companies, with the lion’s share of the blame on one of the vessels.

 First, some context:

 Before dawn on January 26 of last year, 2 towboats approached each other on the Mississippi River near Hahnville: the RC Creppel and the Cooperative Spirit.
 The Cooperative Spirit was towing 40 barges, and the RC Creppel was towing 2.
 As both vessels approached a bend in the river, they briefly communicated to develop a passing plan.
 The RC Creppel disclosed that it was towing 2 barges, but the Cooperative Spirit did not mention that it was towing 20x that number.

 However, neither vessel’s AIS (Automatic Identification System) was transmitting accurate information about each vessel’s size.
 The RC Creppel’s signal indicated that it was a 69-foot vessel, but at the time it had a 450-foot tow.
 The Cooperative Spirit’s AIS presets were even worse, transmitting that it was a 200-foot vessel but it’s actual tow was 1,600 feet at the time.